ayacoo/xliff/README.md

 * Migrates XLIFF files from version 1.0 to 1.2
 * Generates XLIFF files in defined languages
-* Generates XLIFF files in defined languages with automatic translation via Deepl
+* Generates XLIFF files in defined languages with automatic translation via Deepl/Google
-* Export XLIFF Files in csv or xlsx files
+* Export XLIFF files in csv or xlsx files
+* Export XLIFF files in your custom export schema via event

 ## 2 Usage